piotrek12101999/kmt-blog-server/README.md

 Install prisma by running `npm i -g prisma`

 #### Step 7:
 Setup your database locally or host it (in this project I use [PostgreSQL](https://www.postgresql.org/) becouse in this app there are a lot of relations beetwen different fields in db and it won't take advantage of NoSQL benefits like better read performance or lack of schema.
-But you are free to use db of your choice that is supported currently by prisma
+But you are free to use db of your choice that is supported currently by prisma).

 #### Step 8:
-Run `prisma init` and enter all your credentials.
-When you'll be asked to choose client pick *TypeScript Client*  This command will create 3 files:
+Run `prisma init` and enter all of your credentials.
+When you'll be asked to choose client pick *TypeScript Client*.
+This command will create 3 files:
 * prisma.yml
 * datamodel.prisma
 * docker-compose.yml